aws/aws-sam-cli/designs/package_during_deploy.md

 This is driven by the following workflow.

-`sam build` -> `sam package --s3-bucket ... --s3-prefix ... --output-tempalte-file packaged.yaml`.
+`sam build` -> `sam package --s3-bucket ... --s3-prefix ... --output-template-file packaged.yaml`.

 This workflow builds the requisite code and packages those built artifacts into an s3 bucket, optionally under a given s3 prefix.